Bugatti Beaune Vignoble Route Des Grands Crus CheminBugatti Beaune Vignoble Route Des Grands Crus Chemin

 What is the Route des Grands Crus?

-It’s a narrow strip stretching along a north-south axis, no more than 2 km wide and 300 to 400 meters high.
-The route is signposted by brown-backed panels bearing a white cluster, from Dijon to Santenay via Nuits-Saint-Georges and Beaune.
+It’s a narrow strip running north-south, no more than 2 km wide and 300 to 400 meters high.
+The route is signposted with brown panels bearing a white cluster, from Dijon to Santenay, via Nuits-Saint-Georges and Beaune.

 The Route des Grands Crus